I’m a writer and a storyteller.

 I’ve been a magazine editor in Zanzibar, where I ran two in-flights magazines and wrote coffee table books on spas and Zanzibar inspired food.
 I studied Politics and interviewed heads of state and CEOs for economic reports on emerging markets that took me to Zambia, Sudan and Malaysia.

-I’ve worked in film for the past seven years.
-I started in film distribution first as a sales agent, and then as a buyer’s rep, advising and supporting international distributors on their film acquisitions.
+I worked in film for eight years I started in film distribution first as a sales agent, and then as a buyer’s rep, advising and supporting international distributors on their film acquisitions.

 I write essays and sometimes scripts.
 I host and perform at true life storytelling nights and spin fairy tales around camp fires and at festivals.
 I’ve been a witness to magic, helping people share their stories.
 I study myth and I’m constantly inspired by the wisdom of the old stories, how much the wild edges of myth have to teach us.